 WOMEN’S SUPPORT CENTER (WSC)

 The objective of WSC is to create a safe and confidential environment for healing and recovery — a place where they receive support, empathy, and the knowledge that they are not alone in their struggles.
 Women are provided with practical learning about domestic violence, as well as counseling that bolsters self-esteem and confidence.
 The Center offers a hotline, walk-in services, legal and psychological counseling, representation in court trials for criminal, divorce or child custody, training sessions, assistance in dealing with police and social services departments and also assisting with setting up a new life for the survivor and her children.
 The Center also runs the only domestic violence specialized shelter in the country which is in an undisclosed location for safety reasons.

 SOURCE FOUNDATION SUPPORTING CHILDREN WITH DISABILITIES AND THEIR FAMILIES

-The mission of SOURCE Foundation is to improve the quality of life of children with disabilities and their families, to promote their involvement in social life and to create a prosperous environment.
-In addition, their vision is to promote children’s inclusion in society and the workplace, create needed services, as well as create a new quality of life in line with international experience and in accordance with these standards.
-The mission of SOURCE is to raise awareness and extend support to as many children and families as possible.
-Among multiple projects, in 2017 the Foundation established a day-care center for children with disabilities in Yerevan focused on development and rehabilitation programs with the help of art, speech, physical and other therapies.
+The mission of SOURCE Foundation is to improve the quality of life of children with disabilities and their families, to promote their involvement in social life, and to create a prosperous environment for them.
+In addition, their vision is to promote children’s inclusion in society and the workplace, create needed services, and ensure an improved quality of life in line with international standards.
+The organization seeks to raise awareness of and extend support to as many children and families as possible.
+In 2017, the Source Foundation established a day-care center for children with disabilities in Yerevan committed to development and rehabilitation through therapeutic art, speech, and physical activities.

 WORLD VISION ARMENIA